oriolcolomefont/oriolcolomefont.github.io/_pages/about.md

 ---
 layout: default
 title: "About Me"
-description: "Music Tech Generalist with over a decade of experience bridging artistry, technology, and strategy"
+description: "Music tech generalist with over a decade of experience bridging artistry, technology, and strategy"
 permalink: /about/
 ---